transkatgirl/Tapestry-Loom/README.md

 	- Implement integration with some sort of local transcription plugin
 - Implement summarization of branches using chat-style LLMs to improve browsablity
 - Alternately, try integrating the tree/graph and the editor more, similar to [loom](https://github.com/socketteer/loom)
+	- Reduces strain on the user's working memory / reduces need for switching attention between UIs
 - Allow adding roles to nodes when using chat-style LLM endpoints
 	- Allow a chat weave session to reference another weave using LLM tool use (based on this [twitter thread](https://x.com/arcreflex_/status/1930671693707591767))
 - Tooling for autolooms (looms where node choices are picked by another model)